WAS - PAR

 What is the cheapest Washington, D.C. to Paris flight route?

-Our data shows that the cheapest route for a return flight from Washington, D.C. to Paris cost $614 and was between Washington, D.C.
+The cheapest return flight from Washington, D.C. to Paris costs $625 on the route between Washington, D.C.
 Dulles Intl Airport (IAD) and Paris Charles de Gaulle Airport (CDG).
-On average, the best prices are found if you fly this route.
-The average price for a return flight for this route is $614.
+It is also the most popular route.

 What’s the cheapest day of the week to fly from Washington, D.C. to Paris?